 create training and employment opportunities for Oregon youth.

 The Summer Conservation Corps (SCC) is OYC’s

 largest state-funded program, with the goal of funding youth work crews in each

 of Oregon’s 36 counties.

 Oregon Youth Employment Program

 The HECC received $9 million in 2021 to support the Oregon Youth Corps and implement the Oregon Youth Employment Program (OYEP).
 HB 2092 (2021) complemented the funding and modernized the program requirements.

 The purpose of the Oregon Youth Employment Program is to provide meaningful paid work experiences – such as internships, apprenticeships, summer jobs, etc. – and workforce preparation to youth and young adults between the ages of 14 and 24.

 Department of Human Services (DHS) Youth Employment Program

-The Temporary Assistance for Needy Families (TANF) Youth Employment Program (YEP) is run year-round in order to create employment experiences for youth in the Job Opportunity and Basic Skills (JOBS) Program.
+The Temporary Assistance for Needy Families (TANF) Youth Employment Program (YEP) is run year-round to create employment experiences for eligible youth in the Job Opportunity and Basic Skills (JOBS) Program.
 The focus is on TANF eligible teen parents, non-parenting teens, young parents, and TANF related youth in the Child Welfare Independent Living Program and Vocational Rehabilitation Program between the ages of 16-24.